gradido/gradido/docu/Concepts/TechnicalRequirements/Federation.md

 The up and running Backend-Modul contains a validation logic to verify the community entries from the own DHT-Modul.
 For each announced but unverified community-entry the GraphQL-Client is used to invoke a getPublicKey-Request.
 Depending on the containing api-version the matching GraphQL-Client is used and the getPublicKey-Request will be send to the given URL.

-As soon as the FederationModul of the assoziated community received the getPublicKey-request the own publicKey is read from database and send back in the response.
+As soon as the FederationModul of the associated community received the getPublicKey-request the own publicKey is read from database and send back in the response.

 The GraphQL-Client will read from the returned response data the publicKey of the other community and compare it with the data of the community-entry, which cause the getPublicKey-Request.
 If they match the community-entry will be updated be inserting the current timestamp in the verifiedAt-field of this community-entry.